leeyanhuilyh/ESP32-CAM-Vehicle-with-QR-Scanner/README.md

 ![Wiring Guide](/doc/imgs/wiring.png)

-1. Cut a X x Y cm of the corrugated boards.
+1. Cut a 8 x 20 cm of the corrugated boards.
 2. Cut another piece of the same dimension.
 (Note: cut the board with the tracks facing the perpendicular direction for better reinforcement)
 3. Glue the two pieces of cut boards together.
 4. Solder 2 jumper wires to the contacts of the motors.